-While the Ten Commandments state negatively what is not allowed on the seventh day; “you shall not do any work” (Ex.
-20:10), Christ never indicated what is not allowed.
+While the Ten Commandments state negatively what is not allowed on the seventh day; “you shall not do any work” (Exo 20:10), Christ never indicated what is not allowed.
 His focus always was on what may and must be done on the seventh day.
 As shown in the previous articles, He taught that:

-Man may work on the Sabbath if that work will relief the distress and suffering of people or animals.
+Man may work on the Sabbath if that work will relieve the distress and suffering of people or animals.

 Man must work on the Sabbath to restore man spiritually and physically.

-This meaning cannot be derived simply from reading the Ten Commandments ot the Law of Moses.
-Christ derived His understanding of the seventh day from of its original purpose, as it existed before sin.
+That meaning cannot be derived simply from reading the Ten Commandments or the Law of Moses.
+Christ derived His understanding of the seventh day from its original purpose, as it existed before sin.
 This is, for instance, indicated by His statement, “the Sabbath was made for man, not man for the Sabbath” (Mark 2:27).
 This refers to the creation account, according to which the seventh day was “blessed” and “sanctified” as part of creation (Gen 2:3).
-(See also Matthew 19:4-8).
+(See also Matt 19:4-8).

-Christ’s higher level Law reveals the Father’s perfect heart.
-The Father loves His enemies and has compassion with people.
-For that reason the Law of Christ requires His followers to do the same.
-The “Law of Christ” (Gal.
-6:2) is the law as it existed “from the beginning”.
-The Law of Moses was God’s eternal laws for mankind, but reduced to fit the condition, abilities and needs of the enslaved and corrupt little nation of Israel.
+Christ’s higher-level Law reveals the Father’s perfect heart.
+The Father loves His enemies and has compassion for people.
+For that reason, the Law of Christ requires His followers to do the same.
+The “Law of Christ” (Gal 6:2) is the law as it existed “from the beginning.”
+The Law of Moses was God’s eternal law for mankind, but reduced to fit the condition, abilities, and needs of the enslaved and corrupt little nation of Israel.
 But Christ again revealed the eternal principles on which the Law of Moses was based.
-See the page “The Law of Christ” for more information.
+See the page “The Law of Christ” for a further discussion.

 But while the requirement for rest remains, the seventh day is now also a day for planned work to bring joy to people by helping them to be healed and restored.
 It also becomes a work day, but a different type of work.
 It is the day on which we work for the mentally, physically and spiritually sick, to heal them.